CephObjectStore CRD

 : The url of the Keystone API endpoint to use.

-The protocols section is divided into two parts:
+The protocols section is divided into three parts:

 - a section to configure swift